jcuga/murple/index.md

     1 bytes of ROM space left in bank 5
     24 bytes of ROM space left in bank 6
 ```
+(all 15 levels are already in the ROM, levels 6-15 are just stub data waiting to be tweaked...)

 :)